sashang/titan/legal/privacy-policy.md

 Part of Tewtin's business model is to offer a service where the user's data is not resold for the purposes of data mining or advertising by 3rd party companies.
-Typically free video conferencing software is free because you allow the providers of such software access to you personal data; and data gathered while using the software; which is specifically but not limited to text and voice and video.
-At Tewtin we don't do this, because we believe that a product used for education should not be collecting the data of students' for consumption by a 3rd party.
+Typically free video conferencing software is free because you allow the providers of such software access to your personal data, and data gathered while using the software, which includes but is not limited to text, voice and video.
+At Tewtin, we do not do this, because we believe that a product used for education should not be collecting the data of students' for consumption by a 3rd party.